TomLany/NOAA-Weather-Grabber/readme.md

 * Adds additional configuration fields for a website URL, email address and script version to comply with new NOAA request header requirements.
 Be sure to check your configuration at the top of the file.
 * Adds the ability to get point forecast data.
 * The default cache duration is now 3600 seconds.

+A changelog was not available before version 3.1.0.

 ## Questions?
 If you have any questions or issues, feel free to [leave a comment in the issue tracker](https://github.com/TomLany/NOAA-Weather-Grabber/issues).